 3.3 Required Documentation

 Copies of at least one bill for electricity and each fuel including the description of the rate class.
 Copies of commodity purchase contracts and/or utility rate sheets or relevant language describing peak and off-peak rates, demand charges, time periods, seasonality.

-12 months of interval meter data for the relevant fuels (if interval metering exists), provided in spreadsheet format.

 Optional: